AMR-Frederico/fred2_move_base/README.md

 - `GREEN`: Index to indicate green color on the LED strip
 - `ORANGE`: Index to indicate orange color on the LED strip
 - `RED`: Index to indicate red color on the LED strip
+- `CYAN`: Index to indicate cyan color on the LED strip
+- `PURPLE`: Index to indicate purple color on the LED strip
+- `LIGHT GREEN`: Index to indicate light green color on the LED strip
 - `BLACK`: Index to turn off the LED strip

 - `WAYPOINT_GOAL`: Index to indicate goals points that the robot must signal
 - `GHOST_GOAL`: Index to indicate ghost goals

 ### Run
 **Default:**